Kayleigh McEnany: Media roles

 While in law school, McEnany appeared on CNN as a paid commentator.
 She supported Donald Trump in the 2016 presidential election.
-However, in early 2015, before becoming a Trump supporter, McEnany was highly critical of him, declaring on CNN and Fox Business that "Donald Trump has shown himself to be a showman" and it was "unfortunate" and "inauthentic" to call him a Republican.
+In early 2015, before becoming a Trump supporter, McEnany was highly critical of him, declaring on CNN and Fox Business that "Donald Trump has shown himself to be a showman" and it was "unfortunate" and "inauthentic" to call him a Republican.
 McEnany called his comments about Mexican immigrants "racist".
 According to Michael Marcantonio, a fellow summer associate at a law firm, she began supporting Trump after accepting Marcantonio's advice, which he gave to her over cocktails.
 In an interview with the New York Times, Marcantonio recalled telling McEnany, "Donald Trump is going to be your nominee," and that if "a smart, young, blond Harvard graduate" wanted "to get on television and have a career as a political pundit, you would be wise to be an early backer."

 On August 5, 2017, McEnany left her position at CNN.
 The following day, she hosted a 90-second webcast, Real News Update on Trump's personal Facebook page.
 She praised Trump throughout the segment, saying she had brought the "real news" to the American people.

 Former employer Mike Huckabee has called her a "meticulous researcher" and "extraordinarily prepared."
-Her rapid occupational success was noted by Van Jones, CNN commentator and liberal activist who worked with her at CNN.
-"I'm not trying to defend the messaging, but what I hope people can acknowledge is there's very few people in either party who can accomplish what Kayleigh has accomplished in such a short time...
+Her rapid occupational success was noted by Van Jones, who worked with her at CNN: "I'm not trying to defend the messaging, but what I hope people can acknowledge is there's very few people in either party who can accomplish what Kayleigh has accomplished in such a short time...
 People keep taking her lightly, and they keep regretting it."